temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 With Temporal, you can retrieve data from a source, process the information with steps, and output the flow of information to a destination with just code.
 Meaning all of your developer best practices can be implemented, tested, and ran as needed.
 Furthermore, Temporal offers built-in resilience and fault tolerance features that can handle unexpected failures and issues seamlessly.

-In this tutorial, you'll learn the process of building a data pipeline with Temporal, where you'll leverage its features to build robust, scalable, and maintainable pipelines, by retrieving the latest [Temporal Community](https://community.temporal.io) posts, processing them based on their post identifier, and then return a list of the top 10 most recently viewed posts.
+In this tutorial, you'll build a data pipeline with Temporal, where you'll leverage its features to build robust, scalable, and maintainable pipelines, by retrieving the latest [Temporal Community](https://community.temporal.io) posts, processing them based on their post identifier, and then return a list of the top 10 most recently viewed posts.

-Then, to improve your understanding, you'll learn to schedule your Workflows on an interval timer to automate the execution of these steps.
+Then, to improve your understanding, you'll schedule your Workflows on an interval timer to automate the execution of these steps.

 By the end of this tutorial, you'll have a comprehensive understanding of how to implement Workflow as code-based data pipelines using Temporal's features; such as retries, timeouts, and schedules to ensure your pipeline's resilience and fault tolerance.

-## Working sample

 All the code for this tutorial is stored on GitHub in the [data-pipeline-project-python](https://github.com/rachfop/data-pipeline) repository.